The Best Insurance for Electricians & Electrical Contractors

 Requirements to carry insurance can be imposed on electrical contractors in other ways too.
 Liability insurance or bonds are sometimes a requirement to bid on government construction contracts to minimize financial risks when public dollars are involved.
 Other forms of coverage, like workers’ compensation insurance, may be a requirement for all businesses in a state, regardless of whether they work in the electrical or contracting fields.

-The best way to find information about what insurance policies you’re required to carry as an electrician is to contact your state insurance department and any licensing bodies in the jurisdictions where you operate.
+The best way to find information about what insurance policies you’re required to carry as an electrician is to contact your state insurance department and the official state licensing board or department of professional regulation in the jurisdictions where you operate.
 It’s also worth noting that prospective clients and customers may have additional requirements above what a regulatory body might require.
 Just because your coverage meets the minimums to operate in your jurisdiction does not mean that you won’t need to obtain additional coverage.
 You should review bidding information and contract terms to make sure you have the right coverage for your work.

 Below are the forms of insurance that are most often required for electricians and some information about when and why those policies may be required by law.